obaliuta/from_cyrillic_to_latin/README.md

 # transliteration_from_cyrillic
-Ukrainian Cyrillic to Latin transliteration script - Top 100 Richest Ukrainians by Forbes
+Ukrainian Cyrillic to Latin transliteration script and translating with Google Translate api - Top 100 Richest Ukrainians by Forbes

 Dataset link: